MichaelKeithJones/weather-project-html/README.md

 The application resizes and adjust elements relative to the width of the viewing device as seen below:

-## Note

-**The News API**'s news articles will not display through GitHub pages due to restrictions on request not done through "local:host".

 ## To Do

 - Add Celsius temperature switch/button